cjerzak/causalimages-software/README.md

 tail( X ) # other covariates

 # image information:
-dim( FullImageArray ) # the full image array in memory head( KeysOfImages ) # image keys associated with the images in FullImageArray head( KeysOfObservations ) # image keys of observations to be associated to images via KeysOfImages
+dim( FullImageArray ) # dimensions of the full image array in memory head( KeysOfImages ) # image keys associated with the images in FullImageArray head( KeysOfObservations ) # image keys of observations to be associated to images via KeysOfImages
 ```